jeffThompson/DesigningWithData/README.md

 ---

 ## COURSE CALENDAR
-*May change, so be sure to check Canvas and the Github page regularly!*
+*May change, so be sure to check Canvas and this page regularly!*

 **WEEK 1: AUG 26**
 Intro and syllabus, what is data visualization